kiba/Writings/fac/chp3_new_partner.md

 **Day 104**

-She spitted out water when I explained to her that none of the machinery as far as I know use dusts.
+She spitted out water when I explained to her that none of the machinery I built doesn't use dust..

 After confirming from her workstation that I was telling the truth, she then told me that it was outright IMPOSSIBLE.